keptn/keptn.github.io/content/docs/quickstart/_index.md

 * [Self-healing with Keptn](/docs/0.5.0/usecases/self-healing-with-keptn/)
 * [Runbook Automation](/docs/0.5.0/usecases/runbook-automation-and-self-healing/)

-### 5. Learn how Keptn works under the hood and how it can be adapted to your usecases
+### 5. Learn how Keptn works under the hood and how it can be adapted to your use cases
-Review the [reference documentation](/docs/0.6.0/) for a full reference on all components of Keptn and how they can be combined and extended to your needs.
+Review the [reference documentation](/docs/0.5.0/) for a full reference on all components of Keptn and how they can be combined and extended to your needs.

 ### 6. In case you need help
 Join [our slack channel](https://join.slack.com/t/keptn/shared_invite/enQtNTUxMTQ1MzgzMzUxLTcxMzE0OWU1YzU5YjY3NjFhYTJlZTNjOTZjY2EwYzQyYWRkZThhY2I3ZDMzN2MzOThkZjIzOTdhOGViMDNiMzI) for any questions that may arise.